limako/rpi-arduino/_episodes/01-introduction.md

 > Although Arduinos are generally forgiving, it's possible to damage the electronics by shorting connections among pins.
 Use guidance when making connections and double check everything before plugging things in.
 {: .callout}

-You should connect your Arduino to your Raspberry Pi and notice that some LEDs light to show that it is powered.
+You should connect your Arduino to your Raspberry Pi and notice that an LED is lit to show that it is powered.
 The rest of this guide will assume you have an Arduino attached to a Raspberry Pi via USB.

 <a href="{{ page.root }}/fig/pi_and_arduino_med.jpg">
   <img src="{{ page.root }}/fig/pi_and_arduino_full.jpg" alt="Formatting Rules" />